Skip to main content

 Native Range

-Native across most of North America east of the Rocky Mountains, from southern Canada through the eastern and central United States to northern Mexico, growing in open prairies, meadows, roadsides, and disturbed ground in full sun in well-drained to average soil.
+Native to North America east of the Rocky Mountains, from southern Canada to northern Mexico.
+Found in prairies, open woodlands, roadsides, and disturbed ground.

 Suggested Uses